ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.multicast/README.md

 * (DutchmanNL) improved way of handling info channel values compatible with old firmware

 ### 0.1.3
-* (Dutchman) Optimise state retry, dont fire every 500ms more queuing
+* (Dutchman) Optimise state retry, don't fire every 500ms more queuing
 * (Dutchman) Send recovery data if Harbeat is received and connection to device is FALSE
 * (Dutchman) Implement states (capability for value list)

 ### 0.1.2
-* (Dutchman) Optimise state retry, dont fire every 500ms more queuing
+* (Dutchman) Optimise state retry, don't fire every 500ms more queuing
 * (Dutchman) Correct handling of hostname and hostname changes

 ### 0.1.1
 * (Dutchman) Send recovery data if Harbeat is received and connection to device is FALSE
 * (Dutchman) Implement states (capability for value list)

 ### 0.1.0